 Be open to a variety of business names since the top choice for your new company name might already be taken.
 Your name must include one of the following words: professional corporation, limited, or incorporated.
 Certain abbreviations like P.C. are also acceptable according to the Rhode Island Business Corporation Act.

 To check availability, search the Secretary of State’s business information database.
-Once you’ve selected a suitable name, you have the option to reserve it through the Secretary of State or through ZenBusiness.
-Our business name reservation service will hold your name for 120 days per state law.
+Once you’ve selected a suitable name, you have the option to reserve it through the Secretary of State for 120 days per state law.
 You can also use our domain name service to help you claim a website with a matching URL address.

 A resident agent, called a registered agent in most states, is an individual who receives legal documents, including subpoenas and summons, on behalf of the company.
 Agents also receive official correspondence from the Secretary of State, and they’re required for all Rhode Island professional corporations.